rkat7/multi-agent-system-traces/traces/README.md

 For the full MAD (Multi-Agent systems failure Dataset) that is produced by using the MAST, please visit [https://huggingface.co/datasets/mcemri/MAD](https://huggingface.co/datasets/mcemri/MAD)

-Our you can use it by following the steps below:
+Or you can use it by following the steps below:

 For LLM-as-a-Judge annotated traces:
 ```